Support in a crisis

 We ask that you do not attend any of our sites without first calling our crisis lines due to the risk of spreading the coronavirus.

-We’ve introduced a new helpline for people experiencing a mental health crisis:
+We’ve introduced a new Crisis Telephone Service for people living in Barnet, Enfield and Haringey experiencing a mental health crisis:

 You can call this number to get help or advice in a crisis from our trained mental health advisors and clinicians, 24 hours a day, 7 days a week, 365 days a year.